geoanalytics-ca/documentation/docs/1_getting_started/11-docker-and-pipelines.md

 What this means is that the daemon is not running inside the remote desktop directly, but adjacent to it.
-This does not affect the way you interact with Docker, but is useful to know.
+This does not affect the way you interact with Docker, but is useful to know if you're looking for the daemon.

 To run Docker commands against the daemon, you can accomplish this using `sudo`, as follows: